CalvinOberm/UW-Parkside/README.md

 # Canvas
-Some random scripts for enumerating and using canvas
+Some random scripts for enumerating and using canvas via the Canvas API